The joker and NYC parking tickets

 If you make these fire hydrant mistakes, you’ll win a $115 parking fine

-Don’t waste your time fighting the Warrior’s bad guess.
+Therefore, don’t waste your time fighting the Warrior’s bad guess.
 It will cost you $115.

 No, it didn’t!

-(e) General no stopping zones (stopping, standing and parking prohibited in specified places).
-No person shall stop, stand, or park a vehicle in any of the following places, unless otherwise indicated by posted signs, markings or other traffic control devices, or at the direction of a law enforcement officer, or as otherwise provided in this subdivision:
+4-08(e) General no-stopping zones (stopping, standing, and parking prohibited in specified places).
+No person shall stop, stand, or park a vehicle in any of the following places, unless otherwise indicated by posted signs, markings, or other traffic control devices, or at the direction of a law enforcement officer, or as otherwise provided in this subdivision:

-Within fifteen feet of a fire hydrant, unless otherwise indicated by signs, or parking meters, except that during the period from sunrise to sunset if standing is not otherwise prohibited, the operator of a passenger car may stand the vehicle alongside a fire hydrant provided that the operator remains in the operator’s seat ready for immediate operation of the vehicle at all times and starts the motor of the car on hearing the approach of fire apparatus, and provided further, that the operator shall immediately remove the car from alongside the fire hydrant when instructed to do so by any member of the police, fire, or other municipal department acting in his/her official capacity
+Within fifteen feet of a fire hydrant, unless otherwise indicated by signs or parking meters, except that during the period from sunrise to sunset if standing is not otherwise prohibited, the operator of a passenger car may stand the vehicle alongside a fire hydrant provided that the operator remains in the operator’s seat ready for immediate operation of the vehicle at all times and starts the motor of the car on hearing the approach of fire apparatus, and provided further, that the operator shall immediately remove the car from alongside the fire hydrant when instructed to do so by any member of the police, fire, or other municipal department acting in their official capacity.

-I am sad to report that interpretation of, “…unless otherwise indicated by signs” is wrong.
+I am sad to report that interpretation of “…unless otherwise indicated by signs” is wrong.
 Just because a street cleaning sign prohibits parking on certain days and hours of the week, it does not mean that you can park near a fire hydrant on the other days and hours of the week.
 Check out this blog post and the photograph below for the type of parking sign this portion of the rule applies to.

 This sign points to the hydrant and affirmatively permits parking between 8 am and 6 pm on Tuesdays.

 Now you’re the Joe D of broken fire hydrants.
 It’s not your job to declare a pump dead.
-Even if the thing appears to be totally lifeless, you are not permitted to park less than 15 feet from a broken or otherwise injured fire hydrant.
+Even if the thing appears to be lifeless, you are not permitted to park less than 15 feet from a broken or otherwise injured fire hydrant.
 Period.

 Commentary

-- Keep a tape measure in your glove compartment
+• Keep a tape measure in your glove compartment

 Download your FREE Fire hydrant fighting guide